Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Experiments

-To obtain human labels, we contracted knowledge workers via SurgeAI \cite{SurgeAI}.\footnote{All contracted knowledge workers were English-speaking adults screened by SurgeAI and were paid a minimum of \$20 per hour of active work.} We instructed the contractors to label each example not based on their own knowledge, but based on how likely they think a typical person would know something to be true or false.
-All details involving contractor selection and instructions are in \apref{app:human_subjects_experiments}.
-We are making these 20,000 statements from GPT-3-text-davinci-002, each with two independently-collected human labels openly available.
-In total, 60\% of statements were labeled common-knowledge-true (T/T or T/N), 22\% common-knowledge-false, (F/F or F/N), and 18\% neither (N/N or T/F). \tabref{tab:dataset} shows examples of each type.\footnote{Our notions of ``common-knowledge-true'' and ``common-knowledge-false'' differ significantly from objective truth and falsehood.
-In our data collection, some false sentences were labeled true because they are common misconceptions (e.g. ``Camels store water in twin bags called humps.'') while others were labeled as neither because the answer is not commonly known (e.g. ``The blue whale is the largest animal to have ever lived on Earth.'').
-We also note that the labeling process has introduced cultural biases.
-For example, ``In Japan, Halloween is known as ``purewhite night'' and is tinged with romance.'' was labeled as neither.} We name this the \emph{Common Claims} dataset.
-We trained an ensemble of 5 classifiers as done before with data augmentation but on three labels instead of two.
-The 5 classifiers trained on this data achieved average accuracies of 90\% on `common-knowledge-true' sentences, 44\% on `common-knowledge-false' sentences, and 19\% on `neither' sentences from the validation set.
-However, when using this classifier for red teaming, we note that the accuracy is not important, but rather the ability of the model to provide a suitable reward signal.
+\textbf{Establishing a classifier using the CommonClaim dataset:} One challenge with developing honest AI systems is what standard to hold the model to.
+For example, should reasonable-sounding false statements be judged differently than blatant falsehoods?
+This distinction may be of significance for both interpreting and correcting these failures~\citep{evans2021truthful}.
+Thus, we focused on the simpler problem of eliciting \emph{obviously} false statements.
+We asked contractors to label generations as true by common knowledge and false by common knowledge.
+As a result of the explore step, we also identified the need for an additional category of neither true nor false to account for statements that were opinions, vague, obscure, uncommon knowledge, or otherwise hard to categorize as true or false by common knowledge.
+This choice to add a `neither' label offers an example of how interaction with Explore-step data can cause a red team to modify their understanding of failures in order to tailor red-teaming to the model.
+We instructed contractors to label each example based on how likely they think a typical person would know something to be reasonably true or false.
+All details involving contractor selection and instructions are in \Cref{app:human_subjects_experiments}.
+We are making these 20,000 statements from the Explore step, each with two independently-collected human labels available.
+In total, 60\% of statements were labeled common knowledge-true (T/T or T/N), 22\% common knowledge-false, (F/F or F/N), and 18\% neither (N/N or T/F). \Cref{tab:dataset} shows examples of each type.\footnote{``Common knowledge-true'' and ``common knowledge-false'' differ from truth and falsehood.
+Some false sentences were labeled true because they are common misconceptions (e.g. ``Camels store water in twin bags called humps.'') while others were labeled `neither' because the answer is not commonly known (e.g. ``The blue whale is the largest animal to have ever lived on Earth.'').
+This also introduced cultural biases.
+For example, ``In Japan, Halloween is known as ``purewhite night'' and is tinged with romance,'' was labeled `neither'.} Both annotators agreed on 60.5\% of examples.
+27.7\% of the time, one marked an answer common knowledge true/false while the other marked neither.
+11.7\% of the time, the two were in direct disagreement.
+We name this the \emph{CommonClaim} dataset.
+We trained an ensemble of 5 classifiers as done before with data augmentation but on three labels instead of two.\footnote{The classifiers achieved average accuracies of 90\% on `common knowledge-true' sentences, 44\% on `common knowledge-false' sentences, and 19\% on `neither' sentences from the validation set.
+However, the accuracy is not important, but rather the ability of the classifier to provide a suitable reward signal.}